Knee Arthritis Pain Treatment in NYC

 - Physical therapy

 - Knee injections

 When conservative treatments are not effective at improving knee function and discomfort, surgical treatment may be necessary.
 Dr. Peter K. Sculco is dedicated to providing patients with advanced arthritis pain treatment options using the highest quality implants and advanced surgical techniques.

 Some knee arthritis surgical treatment options offered by Dr. Sculco include:

 If you’re suffering from knee pain caused by knee arthritis, the first step to restoring your mobility and quality of life is scheduling an evaluation with an experienced orthopedic knee specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 today to request an appointment.